qor/qor/example/tutorial/bookstore/README.md

 ## Prerequisites

 * GoLang 1.x+ (at the time of writing I am using >=1.4.0 versions)
-* Install qor:
+* Install QOR:

     go get github.com/qor/qor

 * A database - for example PostgreSQL or MySQL
-* Install dependencies: cd into the qor source directory and run
+* Install dependencies: cd into the QOR source directory and run

     go get ./...